When you install Windows on your Mac, you need to select the primary use for your Windows virtual machine.

-When you choose the Design profile, your virtual machine will have the maximum recommended memory and 512 Mb of video memory to provide the best video/graphic performance.
+When you choose the Design profile, your virtual machine will have the maximum recommended memory and Auto video memory to provide the best video/graphic performance.
 At the same time, most of the integration features will be enabled, allowing you to save your projects directly on the Mac side.
 The startup view will be the Full Screen.

 How to change your profile after Windows is installed.

 Open your virtual machine's Configuration > General tab, and click Change next to the Configure for: option.

 You will now be able to switch to another profile.

 - Start your virtual machine to make sure the new settings were applied successfully.